h2tc-roboticsx/H2TC/doc/processing_techdetails.md

 ## OptiTrack Data Processing

-### &#x2022; The Coordinate System ID
+### The Coordinate System ID
-[tbd: polishing + code ]

-As the data collection spans more than three months, during which, the OptiTrack capturing system in the lab was moved twice.
-Therefore, there are **THREE different coordinates** in the raw recordings.
+As the data collection spans more than three months, during which, the OptiTrack motion capture system in the lab was moved twice.
+Therefore, there are three different transformations from the throw&catch coordinate frame to the global OptiTrack frame in the raw recordings.
 We label them as:

 |  Take   | Coordinate System ID|
 |  :----:  | :----:  |